 “I’ve never fished for trout,” and, “I didn’t even know we had trout in Missouri,” are common phrases we hear in the resort fly shop.
 A lot of our customers are lifelong bass, crappie, catfish and bluegill fishermen, and they know how to handle their native species.
 However, trout are very different and require special handling in order to ensure their safe and healthy release.
 In this article we’ve compiled 9 tips for beginners and seasoned anglers alike who want to know how to hold a trout so that it can safely swim away.

-So consider yourself called out!
+Take the Challenge > Consider yourself called out!
 We challenge you to not only practice the safe handling tips below, but also to share them with your fellow anglers.
 As you lift your fish out of the water to take your photo, feel the weight – not only of the fish, but the of responsibility to your fellow anglers and the fishery itself.
 So here we go!

 Long, drawn out fights will kill a big trout just like other species of fish like stripers.